 Lecturer Barbara Russo

-Contact Piazza Domenicani 3 , Room 1.16, barbara.russo@unibz.it , 0471-016170
+Contact Piazza Domenicani 3, Room 1.16, barbara.russo@unibz.it, 0471-016170

 Scientific sector of lecturer INF/01

 Teaching language English

 Office hours By previous appointment via e-mail.

 Lecturing Assistant (if any)

 Contact LA

 Office hours LA

-List of topics Research paradigms in information and computer sciences Empirical methods Mathematical methods Engineering research Modelling Literature Review Quantitative and Qualitative Research
+List of topics Research paradigms in science and computers Empirical methods Mathematical methods Engineering research

 Teaching format Frontal lectures and discussion.

-· 9

-i

-Learning outcomes Knowledge and understanding:

-ĺ

-Thoroughly understand the scientific method of investigation.
+Learning outcomes Knowledge and understanding Thoroughly understand the scientific method of investigation.
 Understand methods of mathematics and of statistics that support Information Technology and its applications.
 Applying knowledge and understanding: Be able to identify new application requirements and business opportunities in the field of systems based on data and knowledge.
 Be able to identify new needs and business opportunities in the field of software technology and services.
 Be able to understand and write documentation for technical, scientific reporting.
 Making judgments Be able to plan and re-plan a technical project activity aimed at building an information system and to bring it to completion by meeting the defined deadlines and objectives.
 Be able to identify reasonable work goals and estimate the resources required to achieve the objectives.

-Communication skills

-- Be able to present in a fixed time the content of a scientific / technical report in front of an audience also composed of non-specialists. - Be able to structure and prepare scientific and technical documentation describing project activities.
+Communication skills Be able to present in a fixed time the content of a scientific / technical report in front of an audience also composed of non-specialists.
+Be able to structure and prepare scientific and technical documentation describing project activities.
+Learning skills Be able, in the context of a problem-solving activity, to extend even incomplete knowledge taking into account the objective of the project.
+Assessment The assessment of the course consists of an individual research project report (100 % of the mark) Assessment language English Evaluation criteria and criteria for awarding The project is mainly about letting the students choose a scientific topic related to their research interest or Master thesis or future PhD

-Learning skills

-Be able, in the context of a problem-solving activity, to extend even incomplete knowledge taking into account the objective of the project.

-Assessment The assessment of the course consists of an individual research project report (100 % of the mark) Assessment language English Evaluation criteria and criteria for awarding marks The project is mainly about letting the students choose a scientific topic related to their research interest or Master thesis or future PhD research.
+Assessment language English Evaluation criteria and criteria for awarding marks The project is mainly about letting the students choose a scientific topic related to their research interest or Master thesis or future PhD research.
 Based on the selected topic, they will set up a research plan.
 This research plan includes the knowledge they have learned in this course such as how to choose a/some suitable and rigorous research methods regarding certain research topic.
 Thus, they are able to apply and further understand the knowledge they have learned in this course.
 Each student will complete one project individually.
 They need to identify the research goals and plan the activities for their project.
 In this way, the ability of making judgments will be assessed.
 In the meantime, the students need to further learn the details of the research methods and discuss them in the class.
 That requires the ability of self-learning.